 - Open Duplicate File Finder and scan your folders or disks.

-- Switch to the tab and click the button, or directly go to the Merge Folders section.
+- Switch to the Similars tab and click the Merge Folders button, or directly go to the Merge Folders section.

 You will see a dialog window, which displays the folders for merging.
 Here you can change the merge direction as well as indicate which folders’ files would be copied to another folder.

 Click the Preferences icon in the top-right corner of the window to change merge options:

 - Copy unique files